Yuriysteam/yuriysteam.github.io/_posts/2019-01-02-most-important-in-the-ui.md

 date: 2019-01-02 00:00:00
 categories: Design
 permalink: /blog/text-in-ui
-tags: interface,
+tags: interface
 ---

 Does not matter what canvas is used: web page, mobile or desktop screen or paper – the user interface is what allows people to interact with a service or app.
 To make sense of the UI we use text.

 <span class="p1000">![user interface with and without text](/blog_img/advices/ui-text.gif)</span>

 The text is everywhere in interfaces.
 Without it, the users fail to understand how to use the UI.
-Thus to make UI work go with clear messages, sutable typography, legible fonts and clear language.
+Thus to make UI work go with clear messages, suitable typography, legible fonts and clear language.